-If you are reading this it means that making more money and getting out of debt is a top priority for you too.
+If you are reading this it means that making more money so that you can get out of debt, and live your life, is a top priority for you too.
 Getting out of debt is a top priority for so many people.
 Just take a look around at all of the Personal Finance blogs that talk about saving and spending money, as well as making more money so that they can pay off their bills and get out of debt.

 My husband and I have a considerable amount of debt which honestly feels quite overwhelming at times.
 To combat that we work on following these simple steps so that we can still enjoy life, while we work towards becoming debt free.